ROXUL® HOW TO VIDEOS

 How to Soundproof a Home Theatre Room

 In a typical home theatre renovation, ROXUL SAFE‘n’SOUND® plays an important role in the acoustical treatment of a media room.
 When combined with resilient channel and two layers of gypsum wall board, ROXUL SAFE‘n’SOUND®can help you achieve a quiet home experience and help prevent unwanted noise from traveling to other parts of the home.
 ROXUL products are created slightly oversized to fit neatly and snugly into a wall cavity.
 It won't slip or slump like other insulations, and will maintain it’s acoustical effectiveness over time.

 How To Insulate an Above Grade Exterior Wall

 Insulate an exterior wall to its maximum R-value, which will be determined by the thickness of the studs.
 If your walls are constructed with 2 x 6 studs, then use ROXUL COMFORTBATT® R22 or R24, as the batts will fit snugly into the cavity.

 How To Insulate the Interior Side of a Foundation Basement Wall

-To reduce overall heating and cooling costs, insulate your interior basement foundation walls by installing a combination of two ROXUL insulation products: COMFORTBOARD™ IS (insulation sheathing) and COMFORTBATT® (thermal insulation).
+To reduce overall heating and cooling costs, insulate your interior basement foundation walls by installing a combination of two ROXUL insulation products: COMFORTBOARD™ 80 (insulation sheathing) and COMFORTBATT® (thermal insulation).